basmamagdymostafa-tech/Company-Management-System/README.md

 next_ids.txt
 ```

-When the program starts, existing data is loaded from these files.

-When records are added or modified, the relevant information is saved back to the files.

-The `next_ids.txt` file is used to preserve automatically generated IDs.
+Existing data is loaded from these files on startup, and saved back automatically on exit (menu option `0`). `next_ids.txt` preserves the next auto-generated ID for each entity across runs.

 ---